kspalaiologos/snakes/README.md

 The code must not interfere with the event host, the opposing bot and may not declare, read or write global variables (except the ones defined by the C standard) or explicitly modify the board.
 Any signal sent by the bot (SIGSEGV, SIGFPE) counts as a loss for the said bot.

-Your code will be compiled and ran on x86_64 Debian Linux (sid) with gcc version 11.2.0.
+Your code will be compiled and ran on x86_64 Debian Linux.

 Create a function called `bot` which takes a 2-D, 32x16 array of characters as it's input representing the board and the character it plays.
 Return either 'L', 'R', 'U', or 'D'.